Knightflare15/Tetris/MASTER_README.md

 This document is the "know your stuff" guide for the Brix project.
 It is meant to help you explain the codebase clearly, answer interview follow-up questions, and know which topics to study more deeply online.

+It is also meant to be self-sufficient enough that, if you study it properly, you should not need a separate project-prep document for interviews.
+The external links are there to reinforce weak areas, not because the README is incomplete without them.

 Use this file for three things:

 1. Understand what the project actually does.